Englishson0909/Fall2024/assing01.md

 ## 7.Additional recommended activities

 1) Make a New OST based on the story created by the team [OST MAKER](https://makebestmusic.com/text-to-music)
-2) [Make a Music Video](https://app.pictory.ai/storyboard/scripttovideo) or Trailor based on the story
+2) Making a music video [Make a Music Video](https://app.pictory.ai/storyboard/scripttovideo) or Trailor based on the story
 3) Write a letter to the chararcters
 4) Write a pre story
 5) Dictation with mp3 files (to focus on grammar point or story)